 At Four Oaks we uphold and teach pupils about British values which are defined as:

-These values are taught explicitly through PSHE/SEAL and R.E.
+These values are taught explicitly through PSHE and R.E.
 We also teach British values through planning and delivering a broad and balanced curriculum.
 During our collective acts of worship and whole school assemblies we reinforce and celebrate British values.

 The Rule of Law